 Arts Society is a fantastic means of getting the school's community of parents together.
 I have enjoyed many fun and interesting outings this academic year to exhibitions I would never normally see.

 Arts Society is a cultural, social and educational society for Old Sennockians, current parents, former parents and staff of Sevenoaks School.
 The aim is to encourage good relations between all those who have an interest in the school and to provide the opportunity for members to meet and attend various trips and social events together.
-We organise events such as visits to art galleries and exhibitions (often with private lectures), theatre trips, tours of stately homes and gardens and guided walks around London.
+We organise visits to art galleries and exhibitions (often with private lectures), theatre trips, tours of stately homes, gardens and guided walks around London.
 There is also often the chance to meet up with the other members over coffee, breakfast, lunch or drinks before or after the event.